CURRENT EVENTS

 During March 2013 Jane Wildgoose is giving lectures on human remains in museums to Heritage Management students at Buckingham University; and on the role of art in death and mourning, to Medical Science/Biomedical Science, and Death, Autopsy and the Law students at Imperial College.

-Meanwhile, Jane is continuing her practice-based PhD research entitled Collecting and Interpreting Human Skulls & Hair in Late 19th Century London: Passing Fables and Comparative Readings at The Wildgoose Memorial Library at Kingston University, where she was awarded a studentship in 2011.
+During March 2013 Jane Wildgoose will also give a presentation about her practice-based PhD research entitled Collecting and Interpreting Human Skulls and Hair in Late 19th Century London: Passing Fables and Comparative Readings at The Wildgoose Memorial Library at the Modern Interiors Research Centre Post Graduate Event at Dorich House, Kingston University.
+Jane was awarded a studentship for her PhD research from Kingston University in 2011.

 CURRENT EVENTS